 My artistic and intellectual world is refracted through an amalgam of fragments from various categories of knowledge of place.

-Paris is important to me.
+Paris is important.
 The city has its own page in the website.

 Where Cézanne lived and worked.

-In the third week of October 2018, I visited Cézanne’s studio, and the quarry Bibémus, one of the places where he painted.
-I found Bibémus to be compellingly, almost painfully, beautiful.
+In the third week of October 2018, I visited Cézanne’s studio.
+I also visited the quarry Bibémus, a locale where he frequently painted.
+I found Bibémus to be visually engaging and compellingly beautiful.

-When I observed in person the subjects of various paintings from the locations where he made them, Cézanne’s reorganization of the optical reality of the motifs was more clearly evident than was apparent from looking at prints and photographs.
+When I observed in person the subjects of various paintings from the locations where he made them, Cézanne’s reorganization of the optical reality of the motifs was even more clearly evident than was apparent from looking at prints and photographs.
 It is obvious that Cézanne was indifferent to depicting beauty and was concerned, instead, with rearranging the compositional elements of what he was looking at, in order to create visually satisfactory paintings.